NCEA Compatibility

 Listing 8 above is identical to listing 7 except for line 7.
 Here a formatted string is used to display the data in a more verbose format.

-The formatted string breaks the outut in two lines: the first line showing only the key for each key-value pair while the second line shows the corresponding value i.e. the dictionary showing the pay details.
+The formatted string breaks the output in two lines: the first line showing only the key for each key-value pair while the second line shows the corresponding value i.e. the dictionary showing the pay details.

 Listing 9 is similar to Listing 7 and Listing 8 except for the fact that an extra variable, employeeDetails has been added.